beingvaiibhav/Youtube_Clone_App/README.md

 # YouTube Clone

-This project is a clone of the popular video-sharing platform YouTube, developed as a part of Akshay Saini's Namaste React course.
-It is built using modern front-end technologies, including React, Redux Toolkit, TailwindCSS, and other libraries.
+This project is a clone of the popular video-sharing platform YouTube.It is built using modern front-end technologies, including React, Redux Toolkit, TailwindCSS, and other libraries.

 ## Features